niva-sag/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-35-2-fix-typeahead-validation-when-using-json-path-in-display-property.md

 ticket: DM-3955
 version: 1020.35.2
 ---
-Previously, when using a JSON path in the 'displayProperty' of a typeahead control, the validation not allowing free entries (allowFreeEntries = false) was not working correctly and could lead to unexpected behavior, like creating orphan entries when an item needs to be assigned to a parent entity, etc. This issue has now been fixed.
+Previously, when using a JSON path in the `displayProperty` of a typeahead control, the validation not allowing free entries (allowFreeEntries = false) was not working correctly and could lead to unexpected behavior, such as creating orphan entries when an item needs to be assigned to a parent entity.
+This issue has now been fixed.
 This change improves the reliability and usability of typeahead controls in forms.